 We hear about them all the time, but that's because the three R's—reduce, reuse, recycle—really can help you live greener.
 Here are a few ways to trade the trash can for eco-friendly solutions.

-Every day we use paper--to communicate, to create, to clean.
-Paper use has a direct connection with global warming because paper comes from trees, and most paper in the United States today comes directly from wood, rather than recycled sources.
+Every day we use paper—to communicate, to create, to clean.
+Paper use has a direct connection with climate change because paper comes from trees, and most paper in the United States today comes directly from wood, rather than recycled sources.
 Every tree that goes into paper is one less tree capturing carbon and providing habitat for wildlife.

-The National Wildlife Federation, Ecology Center and the Natural Resources Defense Council have launched a free online service that will help consumers take control of mailbox clutter, simplify their lives and protect the environment from unnecessary waste.
+Reduce Unwanted Catalogs: The National Wildlife Federation, Ecology Center, and the Natural Resources Defense Council launched a free online service called Catalog Choice that helps consumers take control of mailbox clutter, simplify their lives, and protect the environment from unnecessary waste.

 Wood is the largest percentage of the residential new construction debris—approximately 42 percent, according the National Association of Home Builders Research Center.